STAT540-UBC-2023/analysis-assignment-cindyzhangxy/analysis_assignment.md

   labs(x = "hours post infection", y = "log2(CPM+1) gene expression counts")
 ```

-    ## `geom_smooth()` using formula = 'y ~ x'

 ![](analysis_assignment_files/figure-gfm/unnamed-chunk-18-1.png)<!-- -->

 B. Is there sign of interaction between infection status and hours post
 infection for **OAS**?
 Explain using what you observed in your graph
 from the previous question.
-(1 pt) \*\* Yes. there appears to be an
+(1 pt)

-interaction betwween infection status and hpi since the two regression
+**Yes. there appears to be an interaction between infection status and
-lines are not parallel to each other.
-The log2(CPM + 1) normalized gene
+hpi since the two regression lines are not parallel to each other.
+The
-expression counts appear to increase with hours post infection in
+log2(CPM + 1) normalized gene expression counts appear to increase with
-infected individuals while this not apparent in noninfected individuals
+hours post infection in infected individuals while this is no changing
-\*\*
+trend in uninfected samples**

 ### Question 6: How do the samples correlate with one another?
 (4 POINTS)